ldeluigi/higher-lower-pwned/README.md

 ### Development mode

+First you need to install server dependencies with `npm install`, run inside the server folder `server/`.
 To develop a server, run the docker compose file for __Development mode__ with:
 `docker-compose -f docker-compose.dev.yml up -d`
 Docker should create these containers: